department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you were part of Projects 112 or SHAD testing from 1963 to 1974and you have an illness linked to this testing.
+You may be able to get disability benefits if:
+- You were part of Projects 112 or SHAD testing from 1963 to 1974, **and**
+- You have an illness believed to be caused by the testing

 ### Who's covered?